kmb40/aws-bootcamp-cruddur-2023/journal/week8.md

 ### Prep Environment

 #### Installed the AWS Cloud Development Kit (CDK)
-Essentially the CDK is used for creating, managing, and deleting infrastructure (services, VMs, DBs, etc) using a progaming language.
+Essentially the CDK is used for creating, managing, and deleting infrastructure (services, VMs, DBs, etc) using a programming language.
 CDK accomplishes this by producing CloudFormation templates, which are what is used to build your AWS infrastructure.
 [Reference - AWS Docs on CDK](https://docs.aws.amazon.com/cdk/v2/guide/home.html)

 #### Bootstraped environment
 The purpose of bootstrapping is to create a deployment environment in an AWS account that can be used to store and manage the resources required to deploy and manage CDK applications.